salman0719/microsoft-copilot-web-chat/README.md

 1. Run the following
    1. `npm install`
-   1. `npm start` (Use Node: version 20.10.0 & NPM: version 10.2.3 if older versions create issues)
+   1. `npm run dev` (Use Node: version 20.10.0 & NPM: version 10.2.3 if older versions create issues)
-1. Browse to http://localhost:5000/ to start the demo
+1. Browse to http://localhost:4000/ to start the demo
+1. Start editing the `/src/main.js` and see the changes reflected in the browser

 ## Build

-1. `npm run build` (Whole process is still in progress)
+1. `npm run build`
-   - This will bundle and minify css & js files.
-However, for a production grade bundling, even sophisticated method could be undertaken.
+   1. You will get all the js, css bundled along with the images used.
+2. `npm start` or `npm run preview`
+   1. See the bundled version in action, browse to http://localhost:5000/

 # Code